Aims and Scope

-Open to all scholars in relevant fields and seeking a global audience, Hunara is a professional venue for scholarly debates about ancient Iranian arts and history.
-The period covered is from ca. the beginning of the 3rd millennium BC to ca. the end of the 7th century AD.
+Open to all scholars in relevant fields and seeking a global audience, Hunara: Journal of Ancient Iranian Arts and History is a professional venue for scholarly debates about ancient Iranian arts and history.
+The period covered is from ca. the beginning of the 3rd millennium BCE to ca. the end of the 7th century CE.

 Some of the key objectives the journal seeks to achieve include: